ArcticMC/Scenarios/descriptions.md

 ### Permakill (L)
 > Whenever a player die, the cycle either changes to permanent day or permanent night.

+### Permakill Storm (L)
+> Whenever a player dies, the weather will cycle between clear skies, to rain, to thunderstorms.

 ### Permanight (L)
 > There is no day time, it is always night time.